 Obviously, Thanksgiving dinners are legendary.
 So you're going to have to eat together, even if you're apart.
 This is Thanksgiving after all!
 Exchange recipes ahead of time so no one misses out on anyone's signature dish this year.
 Don't forget the candied yams!

-New York's iconic Thanksgiving Parade is going virtual this year, and I think it's going to be a blast none-the-less.
 What better way to enjoy a parade than from the comfort of your own home?
+New York's iconic Thanksgiving Parade is going to be aired on NBC from 9AM to noon in all time zones on November 25, 2022.
 Cozy up with your family and friends virtually to watch Macy's Thanksgiving Parade from home this year.

 What is Thanksgiving without going around the virtual table to say one thing you're thankful for?
 Cringey as it is, it's one part of the modern Thanksgiving tradition that ought to continue.
 Because we have a lot to be thankful for - especially when it comes to family and friends.